 Are you struggling with being productive at work?
-This article will help you with 15 strategies to increase productivity while you are at work.
+This article provides you with 15 strategies to increase productivity at work.

-Multitasking is the ultimate productivity killer.
-When you multitask you are confusing your brain.
+Multitasking can ultimately deplete productivity.
+When you multitask, you are confusing your brain.
 Your brain wants to focus on one thing at a time.
-Multitasking can stress out your brain and therefore kill your productivity at work.
-Also, according to Entrepreneur, multitasking increases stress, weakens your memory and kills your creativity.
+Multitasking can stress out your brain and therefore deplete your productivity at work.
+In addition, according to Entrepreneur, multitasking increases stress, weakens your memory, and depletes your creativity.

 Track the time you are spending on your tasks.
-If you track your time it will give you a better idea on what you are focusing on the most.
-Use your time tracking results to help you prioritize your most important tasks first.
+If you track your time, you will discover what you are spending your time on and what you aren’t spending your time on.
+Use your time-tracking results to help you prioritize your most important tasks first.

 Give yourself deadlines on any tasks that don’t have deadlines.
 Deadlines create urgency.
 Giving yourself earlier deadlines will help you be more productive and focus on the task.
 Also, when you complete the task by your deadline your confidence will get a boost.

-Step away from your work station and take a quick break.
+Step away from your work space and take a quick break.
 Taking a few short breaks away from your desk can help you be more productive when you return.
-Some ideas of short breaks includes getting some coffee, going for a short walk, walking the stairs and listening to music.
+Some ideas for short breaks include getting some coffee, going for a short walk, walking the stairs and listening to music.

-Minimizing meetings can help you to be more productive with your own work tasks.
+Minimizing meetings can help you be more productive with your work tasks.
 Don’t schedule any unnecessary meetings.
 If you have meetings, have an agenda.
-Go through the agenda in a timely fashion so you can get back to your own work tasks.
+Go through the agenda in a timely fashion so you can get back to your work tasks.

 Complete any task or project that you start.
-Any unfinished work will pill up and make it continually harder for you to be more productive.
+Any unfinished work will compound and make it continually harder for you to be more productive.
 Unfinished work can cause unneeded stress.
 Be committed to completing any task or project your start.

-Make checklists to serve as a guide of the critical tasks you need to complete.
-Checklists are a great assistant to help you complete your work and be more productive.
+Make checklists to serve as a guide for the critical tasks you need to complete.
+Checklists offer assistance to help you complete your work and be more productive.
 Update your checklists as needed.

-Consistently monitoring your progress will help you to realize if you are getting closer to achieving your goals.
-You will need to check your progress weekly in order to stay focused on your tasks.
-By reviewing your tasks you are more likely to stay on target with your deadlines.
+Consistently monitoring your progress will help you realize if you are getting closer to achieving your goals.
+You will need to check your progress weekly so you can stay focused on your tasks.
+By reviewing your tasks, you are more likely to stay on target with your deadlines.

 Time blocking is another great strategy to increase productivity at work.
-If you are new to time blocking my time blocking 101 article can help you to get started.
+If you are new to time blocking the time blocking 101 post can help you get started.
 Time blocking is another great strategy to help you get the most out of your work day.

 Don’t overstretch yourself.
 Your productivity will decrease if you spread yourself too thin.
 Set boundaries for what you can realistically accomplish.
 If you overbook your time you will not get the positive productivity results you want.

 Investing in improving your skills will always be beneficial for you.
 If you know more about what you are doing you will be able to be more productive.
-Research if your company allows for you to take online classes or workshops.
+Research if your employer permits you to take online classes or workshops.

 Stay positive as much as possible.
-Don’t get involved in office gossip or other things that can distract you from being more productive at work.
-If you are having a hard day try to think as positive as possible.
-Being negative can really drain on your productivity levels.
+Don’t get involved in office gossip or other distractions that keep you from being more productive at work.
+If you are having a hard day, try to think as positively as possible.
+Being negative can deplete your productivity levels.

-Give yourself a reward when you make small productivity achievements.
-Rewarding yourself will help give you a boost of encouragement to continue to take steps to being more productive.
+Reward yourself when you make small productivity achievements.
+Rewarding yourself will give you a boost of encouragement to continue to take steps to be more productive.

-I hope that the 15 productivity strategies will help you to be more productive at work.
-Continue to apply these strategies to help you become more productive over time.
+The 15 productivity strategies in this post can help you become more productive at work.
+Continue to apply these strategies and you can achieve the results you desire.